Current Retail: $340.00-$375.00

 - Torso adjustment system (Varislide) requires nimble fingers

-This is an initial review of the Deuter Kid Comfort Pro and will be updated over the coming months after more use.
+This initial review of the Deuter Kid Comfort Pro will be updated over the coming months after more use.
 So far, I’ve only carried a friend’s kid in the pack, but with a recent newborn myself, my wife and I will be taking our own kiddo for strolls in this pack once she is old enough to safely do so.

 I’ve carried a 7-month old who is about 18 lbs (8.2kg) on three separate trips, two that were fairly flat and leisurely, the other being more rocky, rugged terrain.
 Trips ranged from approximately 70-80°F (21.1-26.7°C).